IN MEMORIAM

 Chief James Dacy was accidentally shot and killed when his shotgun discharged as he attempted to retrieve it from his trunk.

-The incident occurred when he responded to a call about a stray dog in a local cemetery.
-Chief Dacy was removing his shotgun, which was stored in a protective sleeve, from the trunk when it discharged while still in the bag.
-The trigger had caught on another item in the trunk as he was pulling it out fatally wounding Chief Dacy in the chest.
+On August 8, 2001 at 10:30 am, Chief Dacy responded to the city cemetery in regard to a stray dog.
+A city employee arrived at the cemetery shortly after and discovered the chief's squad car parked by the old caretakers house withy the motor running and the door and trunk open.
+Chief Dacy was removing his shotgun, stored in it's protective sleeve, from the trunk when it discharged while still in the bag.
+The shotgun's trigger caught on another item in the trunk as he was pulling it out and discharged, striking Chief Dacy in the chest.
+He died at the scene.